-Clean eating has nothing to do with whether or not food is clean or dirty.
+Eating clean has nothing to do with whether food is clean or dirty.
 It implies eating real foods high in nutrients, minimally processed and as near to their natural state as possible.

 Choosing ethically sourced and sustainable foods is also an essential aspect of clean eating.